Amazon Music Bestsellers and Deals

 Amidst their hidden gems - STEPPENWOLF and THE CRUSADERS are two "Gold" editions that jump to mind (I've reviewed and raved about both - amazing content as well as quality remastered sound).
 Well here comes another – the TRAFFIC instalment.

-Released September 2005 – "Gold" by TRAFFIC on Universal/Island 0602498312070 (Barcode 602498312070) is a 2CD retrospective that breaks down as follows:
+UK/EU released September 2005 – "Gold" by TRAFFIC on Universal/Island 0602498312070 (Barcode 602498312070) is a 2CD 30-Track Retrospective that includes album tracks and 45s from December 1967 to November 1973.
+It breaks down as follows:

 Disc 1 (79:49 minutes):